Wailydest/ip/README.md

 ## Acknowledgements

-GitHub Copilot – for providing code suggestions during development and quality checks in pull requests <a href="https://github.com/features/copilot">[Website]</a>.
+GitHub Copilot – for providing code suggestions during the development stage <a href="https://github.com/features/copilot">[Website]</a>.